 Therefore, based on the new taxonomic changes, the genus Clinanthus can be separated from Stenomesson based on their strap-shaped leaves and certain other characters.

-Clinanthus incarnatus (syn.
+Clinanthus incarnatus (Kunth) Meerow (syn.
 Stenomesson incarnatum (Kunth) Baker 1871) is native to the Andes from Ecuador to Peru.
 They grow at rather high altitude in poor, rocky soil.
 This species has flowers of various colours, varying from reds to pale yellow, and has tubular flowers with more or less green tips.
 The individual flowers are around 3" long and are in an umbel of four or so.
-The plant stands at about 30" (75cm) tall, with grey-green strap shaped leaves.
+The plant stands at about 30" (75 cm) tall, with grey-green strap shaped leaves.
 The species is often mistaken with C. variegatus which has a larger stanimal cup.
-The teeth of the staminal cup in this species measures less than 5mm in length.
+The teeth of the staminal cup in this species measures less than 5 mm in length.
 Grow this species in a well-draining mix.
 Doug Westfall grows this species in sandy soil with some decomposed granite.
 Perlite/pumice and organic potting soil also works well.
 It appreciates fertilization during the active growth season in summer.
-During the winter, it will go into a dormancy but it doesn't necessarily drop all of the leaves.
+In winter leaves may be semi- or fully deciduous.
 Keep the medium somewhat moist but not bone dry and protect the bulbs from frost.
 This form grows well outdoors in coastal northern California although it probably appreciate a little bit more warmth during the growing season.
 Uluwehi Knecht found that C. incarnatus will not bloom in tropical lowland conditions (Honolulu, Hawai'i) requiring cooler nights (at least below 13 °C [~55°F] in winter) for bulbs to bulk-up and bloom.
 C. incarnatus prefers brighter light than C. variegatus and will tolerate full sun in Berkeley, California.
 Some colour forms of C. incarnatus such as the yellow-flowered form seem less tolerant than others of rain during cool wet California winters.

 The photos below shows an orange-red form from the UC Botanical Garden, Berkeley, California.
 Photos 1-2 were taken in early May 2007, by Max Withers.
 Photos 3-5 were taken by Nhu Nguyen about the same time a year later.

 The photos below shows a yellow form of the species.
 This form is often sold as Stenomesson variegatum or Clinanthus variegatus but its true identity is C. incarnatus.
 The yellow form has more glaucous leaves than those of the red-flowered forms of the species.
 Photos 1-2 were taken by David Victor in his cold greenhouse in September 2005.
 Photos 3-5 were taken by Nhu Nguyen.
-Photo 6 by Jacob Knecht shows a smaller sized bulb.
+Photo 6 by Uluwehi Knecht shows a smaller sized bulb.

-Clinanthus variegatus (syn.
+Clinanthus variegatus (Ruiz & Pav.)
+Meerow (syn.
 Stenomesson variegatum) is native to Peru.
 This species ranks amongst the largest of the bulbous plants in the world.
 There has been great confusion between this species and C. incarnatus which has a smaller staminal cup.
-This species has a staminal cup measures more than 5mm in height, but usually more than 10mm.
+This species has a staminal cup measures more than 5 mm in height, but usually more than 10 mm.
 Grow this species in a well drained medium with good organic matter.
 It appreciates more warmth than C. incarnatus and will grow and bloom well in lowland tropics (such as Honolulu, Hawaii).
 Year-round outdoor cultivation is possible in frost-free parts of California, so long as it is protected from excessive winter rain and given part shade.
 Water need not be reduced in winter to induce blooming, however watering should be reduced when temperatures dip below 13 °C [~55°F] to prevent fungal damage to roots and leaves.
 Intensity of natural light greatly affects the colour saturation of this species' blooms (flowers that develop in glasshouses, indoors, etc. usually are pale in colour).

 The photos below were taken by Alessandro Marinello of a light peachy-pink form.

-The photos below taken by Jacob Knecht shows various morphological structures and measurements of the 'Apricot' form of this species.
+The photos below taken by Uluwehi Knecht shows various morphological structures and measurements of the 'Apricot' form of this species.
 It should be noted that the photo the bare-root bulbs depict young offsets; mature blooming-size bulbs are much larger.